Set Up Project Fields

 - Save your changes.

-Required fields are established in the publishing target, because it prevents records with fields that do not contain data from being published.
+Required Fields Required fields are established in the publishing target, because it prevents items with fields that do not contain data from being published.
 The default for a field is to not be required, so a manual change is necessary when a desired field should be required.
 For more information on cataloging required fields, see Field Types: Required Fields.

 To set a field as required for publishing:

 - Navigate to the Targets tab.

 - Select the target name from the list or create a new target.